Mike ter Maat

 Michael ter Maat (born June 6, 1961) is an American businessman, political candidate, former economist, and retired police officer.
 A former member of the Libertarian Party, he was the running mate to presidential nominee Chase Oliver in the 2024 presidential election.
 He switched his affiliation to the Republican Party and joined the Republican Liberty Caucus in 2025.
+He is co-host of the political podcast Liberty Lens.

 Career

 Ter Maat received his Bachelor of Science in aeronautical engineering (1982) and Master of Business Administration in management (1983) from Rensselaer Polytechnic Institute and his Master of Science (1989) and Doctor of Philosophy (1992), both in economics, from George Washington University.

 He was a financial economist for the White House Office of Management and Budget from 1989 to 1992.
 He served as a Senior Economist and Group Director, Information Products for the American Bankers Association from 1992 to 2002.
 He founded Foreword Financial and served as its program development director from 2002 to 2008.
 From 2008 to 2010, ter Maat served as an adjunct professor at Nova Southeastern University and Barry University.
 He served as a police officer for the City of Hallandale Beach, Florida from 2010 to 2021, after which he retired and moved to Kinsale, Virginia.
+He is co-host of the political podcast Liberty Lens.